List of Coronation Street characters introduced in 2000

-Amy suddenly disappears for almost two weeks, leaving behind a suicide note.
-Leanne reports her disappearance to the police, who ask Dev to identify a recently discovered body.
-It is not Amy but even his conviction that the threat was an empty one is shaken.
-His relief when she reappears, complete with bandaged wrists from an attempt to cut her wrists is evident; however, his business starts to suffer as people begin to turn against him even more.
-He resolves to put an end to the situation and cons Amy into thinking that he really does have feelings for her.
-He turns up in the Rovers that night and, while chatting quietly to her under the glaring eyes of the regulars, suddenly rips her bandages off for all to see that, as he suspected, there are no wounds.
-The residents are outraged that they’d been deceived, Leanne in particular, but all she gets for her sympathy is a mouthful of abuse and the fact that she is a recovering drug addict broadcast across the pub.
-Amy disappears from the Street, never to be seen again.

 Debs Brownlow

 Debs Brownlow is the hairdresser sister of Natalie Barnes (Denise Welch) who first appears in The Rovers Return after working on a cruise ship for a number of years.
 She soon begins a relationship with resident Duggie Ferguson (John Bowe), despite his hesitation due to the memory of his dead wife Laura.
 Debs supports Natalie when the body of her murdered son Tony Horrocks (Lee Warburton) is discovered, and subsequently in August 2000 when gangster Jez Quigley (Lee Boardman) stands trial for the killing.
 Debs soon tires of Duggie's reluctance to have sex with her and has a one-night stand with Dev Alahan (Jimmi Harkishin) in April 2000.

 Debs reunites with Duggie and they consummate their union.
 In October 2000, Duggie moves into No. 6 with her but she soon tires of him prioritising work over her and she orders him out.
 When Debs shares her relationship woes with Natalie's boyfriend Vinny Sorrell (James Gaddas) over a bottle of wine they sleep together.
 Duggie catches them in the act and tells a devastated Natalie.
 She throws Debs out of No. 6 and she subsequently leaves Weatherfield with new lover Vinny, returning to her old work on the cruise ship.